PGPradhan/Sales-Forecasting/README.md

-# Sales-Forecasting by Seasonal Naive model and Linear Regression
+# Sales-Forecasting by Seasonal Naive model and Linear Regression Model